Not a Member?

 Thank you.
 Your email has been sent.

-Anthracycline/topoisomerase II inhibitorIndicated for intravesical use in BCG-resistant carcinoma in situ (CIS) of the bladder in patients for whom immediate cystectomy is associated with an unacceptable risk of morbidity or mortalityA delay in cystectomy increases the risk of developing metastatic bladder cancer in the presence of persisting CIS; if a complete response does not occur after 3 months of valrubicin therapy, reconsider cystectomy
+Anthracycline/topoisomerase II inhibitorUsed for the treatment of BCG-resistant carcinoma in situ (CIS) of the bladder in patients for whom immediate cystectomy is associated with an unacceptable risk of morbidity or mortality; for intravesical administration onlyContraindicated in patients with perforated bladder, active urinary tract infection, and small bladder capacity

 800 mg intravesically.